goreleaser/goreleaser/www/docs/customization/nfpm.md

     # Defaults to empty.
     release: 1

+    # Makes a meta package - an empty package that contains only supporting files and dependencies.
+    # When set to `true`, the `builds` option is ignored.
+    # Defaults to false.
+    meta: true

     # Empty folders that should be created and managed by the packager
     # implementation.
     # Default is empty.